cloudventure-io/sdf/README.md

 # Serverless Development Framework

+An opinionated Serverless Development Framework based on terraform-cdk and OpenAPI.

 ## Concepts
 SDF is based on terraform-cdf and provides functionaly for easily creating, building and testing AWS based serverless infrastructures.